 Two of our students have produced a series of vlogs to describe the course better – follow the link and find out about it and how they themselves both came to Peterhouse.

 Medicine at Peterhouse

 All Colleges will tell you that they are the best choice (we all want great students who are fun to teach) and the choice is bewildering.
 We would point to the high percentage of our students who go on to get places on the prestigious MB PhD program for example.
-Read Jade’s page on the College website to see why she likes Peterhouse; it sums up a lot of what we think is great about our College, as do other pages on this website.

 Here are some possible influences on your choice, specific to Medicine: